-How To Apply For The Startup R&D Tax Credit
+How To Claim The R&D Tax Credit

-To apply for the startup R&D tax credit:
+To apply for startup R&D tax credit:

-The calculation and application process outlined above might seem complex—for most businesses, it often is complex.
-Startups that try to apply for the R&D tax credit without the guidance of an accountant risk missing out on thousands of dollars of credit and not being prepared for an IRS audit.
+The calculation and application process outlined above might seem complex for most businesses — it often is complex.
+Startups that try to apply for the R&D tax credit without the guidance of an accountant risk missing out on thousands of dollars of credit and are not adequately preparing for an IRS audit.

-Our team maintains detailed, GAAP-compliant records for your business year-round, and, for a fixed fee, we can take care of all your federal, state, and local tax returns, so you can be confident that your business isn’t leaving money on the table.
+Our team maintains detailed, GAAP-compliant records for your business year-round.
+For a fixed fee, we can take care of all your federal, state, and local tax returns, so you can be confident that your business isn’t leaving money on the table.